-Upon any sale the PHA must escrow the proceeds in a bank account covered by a General Depository Agreement (HUD 51999) until they are needed to be disbursed for a RAD transaction or for other affordable housing purposes.
+Upon any sale the PHA must escrow the proceeds in a bank account covered by a General Depository Agreement (HUD 51999) until they are needed to be disbursed for a RAD transaction or for other Affordable Housing Purposes.
 Further, when removing the DOT as a result of a prospective FMV sale, HUD may require that an alternative restrictive covenant be placed on the property until the sale is effectuated.

-For the purposes of the above paragraphs, “affordable housing” means activity that supports the pre-development, development or rehabilitation of other RAD conversions, public housing, section 8, LIHTC, or other federal or local affordable housing programs, or that provide services or amenities that will be used primarily by low-income households.
-If in the Financing Plan the PHA does not provide a plan for selling the property within one year of the RAD closing or does not identify a specified use for the land, the DOT will remain in force until such time as the PHA secures approval from the HUD Special Applications Center (SAC) for any proposed activity.
+If in the Financing Plan the PHA does not provide a plan for selling the property within one year of the RAD closing or does not identify a specified use for the land, the DOT will remain in force until such time as the PHA secures approval from the SAC for any proposed activity.

-Transfer After Conversion. a Project Owner may only request a transfer of assistance after 10 years from the effective date of the initial HAP Contract (unless a transfer is needed sooner as a result of unforeseen events such as a natural disaster).
-HUD may consider a partial or complete transfer of assistance to a new location.
-If applicable, any lender and/or investor of the Converted Project must approve the transfer of the assistance.
+Transfer After Conversion.
+Except with HUD approval, a Project Owner may only request a transfer of assistance after 10 years from the effective date of the initial HAP Contract (unless a transfer is needed sooner as a result of events such as eminent domain proceedings, natural disasters or unforeseen events or unless HUD provides approval of a future transfer prior to conversion).
+HUD may consider a partial or complete transfer of assistance to a new location if the new location complies with applicable site selection standards.
+If applicable, any lender and/or investor of the Covered Project must approve the transfer of the assistance.
 In the event of such transfer, the Project Owner may request, subject to HUD consent, that the original RAD Use Agreement on the Covered Project be modified or released to reflect such transfer of assistance.
 A RAD Use Agreement will be recorded against the new location to which assistance is transferred.

 Transfers as a Result of Default.
 In the event of default of a Covered Project’s Use Agreement or HAP Contract, HUD may terminate the HAP Contract and transfer the assistance to another location.
 HUD will determine the appropriate location and owner entity for such transferred assistance consistent with the statutory goals and requirements of the Demonstration.

 Davis-Bacon prevailing wages.
-The Davis-Bacon prevailing wage requirements (prevailing wages, the Contract Work Hours and Safety Standards Act, and other related regulations, rules, and requirements) apply to all initial repairs and new construction that are identified in the Financing Plan to the extent that such repairs or construction qualify as development. ‘‘Development,’’ as applied to work subject to Davis-Bacon requirements on Section 8 projects, encompasses work that constitutes remodeling that alters the nature or type of housing units in a PBV or PBRA project, reconstruction, or a substantial improvement in the quality or kind of original equipment and materials, and is initiated within 18 months of the HAP contract.
+The Davis-Bacon prevailing wage requirements (prevailing wages, the Contract Work Hours and Safety Standards Act, and other related regulations, rules, and requirements) apply to all Work, including any new construction, that is identified in the Financing Plan and RCC to the extent that such Work qualifies as development. ‘‘Development,’’ as applied to work subject to Davis-Bacon requirements on Section 8 projects, encompasses work that constitutes remodeling that alters the nature or type of housing units in a PBV or PBRA project, reconstruction, or a substantial improvement in the quality or kind of original equipment and materials, and is initiated within 18 months of the HAP Contract.
 Development activity does not include replacement of equipment and materials rendered unsatisfactory because of normal wear and tear by items of substantially the same kind.
 Davis-Bacon requirements apply only to projects with nine or more assisted units.

 Section 3 of the Housing and Urban Development Act of 1968 (Section 3).
-Section 3 (24 CFR Part 135) applies to all initial repairs and new constructions that are identified in the Financing Plan to the extent that such repairs qualify as construction or rehabilitation.
+Section 3 (24 CFR part 135) applies to all Work, including any new construction, that is identified in the Financing Plan and RCC to the extent that such repairs qualify as construction or rehabilitation.
 In addition, Section 3 may apply to the project after conversion based on the receipt of the use of federal financial assistance for rehabilitation activities.